laloutsos/Titanic-Machine_Learning_from_Disaster/Readme.md

 I experimented with various hyperparameters and models, and also tried different approaches to feature engineering.
 In the end, I kept only the process that led me to the best model I was able to build.
-Further in-depth exploration and experimentation will certainly lead to even better results.All detailed code and analysis can be found in the accompanying notebook.
+Further in-depth exploration and experimentation will certainly lead to even better results.
+All detailed code and analysis can be found in the accompanying notebook.

 ---